Cray-HPE/docs-sat/docs/install.md

 Generate S3 credentials and write them to a local file so the SAT user can access S3 storage.
 In order to use the SAT S3 bucket, the System Administrator must generate the S3 access key and secret keys and write them to a local file.
-This must be done on every Kubernetes master node where SAT commands are run.
+This must be done on every Kubernetes control plane node where SAT commands are run.

 SAT uses S3 storage for several purposes, most importantly to store the site-specific information set with `sat setrev` (see [Set System Revision